 Well, you’re not alone!
 We all face this challenge on a daily basis, and we wonder how to balance out our lives.
 It’s hard, and I also face the same challenge.

 But luckily there are steps that we can take to get things right on the track.
-I have found the following ways to be effective in creating a healthy work and life balance as a freelancer and they’ve helped me a lot.
+I have found the following ways to be effective in creating a healthy work-life balance as a freelancer, and they’ve helped me a lot.
 You have even possible have heard some of them, but we sometimes need a nudge to get back on track

 Routine is extremely necessary, and beginning your day in an identical manner every day goes a long way.
 This might involve; rising up at a designated time, having your breakfast, reading your mail, catching up with your favorite journal.
 Whatever feels smart to you and eases you into the day.
 One among the foremost necessary steps therein routine is getting dressed.

 This may fluctuate day to day, however, the necessary factor is to stick to a schedule and achieve the maximum you can.
 It’s straightforward to merely keep working because of convenient — don’t do this.
 Unless you’re on a point in time, and you have to work late, begin and finish your workday on the set hours.
 It would even be nice to begin your day at 7:00 AM and end it at 5:00 PM and stay focused on your work.